Roy Walsh (footballer)

-Roy William Walsh (born 15 January 1947) is a former English footballer who played as an inside forward.
+Roy William Walsh (born 15 January 1947) is an English former footballer who played as an inside forward.

 Career

 In 1962, Walsh joined Ipswich Town as an apprentice.
 In 1965, Walsh signed professional forms with Ipswich.
 During his time at the club, Walsh made nine appearances in all competitions for Ipswich, all coming in the 1965–66 season.
 In 1967, Walsh signed for Southend United.
 Following a short spell at Southend, Walsh signed for Chelmsford City.
+Following his time at Chelmsford, Walsh signed for Cambridge City, before joining Haverhill Rovers in 1969.
 Walsh later played for, and managed, hometown club Dedham Old Boys.